Originally published October 22, 2018.

 Are you craving creamy, delicious, and warming soup right now?
 I absolutely am, and Thai Curry Pumpkin Soup is here for it!
 This recipe is incredibly easy, and pumpkin and Thai curry are a match made in heaven!
 Five ingredients; 20 minutes.
 You’ll want to get this on the stove immediately, and cozy up with it tonight!Jump to Recipe

 One of my favorite things about fall is pumpkins.
 Not so much the pumpkin spice everything trend, but foods made with actual pumpkin – especially when it’s used in surprising ways (read: NOT pumpkin spice).
 Though I also enjoy it simply prepared: bake it just like an acorn squash!
-It makes a lovely autumn side dish!
-Another recipe I love to use pumpkin in is Quick Enchiladas with Sweet Potato Sauce from 101 Cookbooks.
-I just sub pumpkin for sweet potato!
-It’s not only quick for a weeknight dinner, but made healthier without the copious amounts of cheese typical of enchiladas.
+It makes a lovely autumn side dish with a little sprinkle of cinnamon!